microsoft/go-images/docs/tags.md

 Examples:

-* `1.19.7-1-bullseye-amd64`
+* `1.20.0-1-bullseye-amd64`
-* `1.19.7-1-fips-cbl-mariner1.0-amd64`
+* `1.20.0-1-fips-cbl-mariner1.0-amd64`

-> This document uses `1.19.7-1` as a placeholder for *the most recent release of Microsoft Go*.
+> This document uses `1.20.0-1` as a placeholder for *the most recent release of Microsoft Go*.
 Check MAR for the actual latest tag versions and available OS/Distros.

 # Shared tags

 A *shared tag* references images for multiple platforms.
 When used in a Dockerfile or a Docker command, Docker downloads the correct image for the current platform from the list of images pointed to by the shared tag.
 Shared tags are generally manifest tags.

-In some cases there is no single correct choice: the `1.19` tag could download a CBL-Mariner image or a Debian Bullseye image, and could download `1.19.7-1` or `1.19.2-1`.
+In some cases there is no single correct choice: the `1.20` tag could download a CBL-Mariner image or a Debian Bullseye image.
 The shared tags represent our recommendation for that particular tag name.

 The Go shared tags have these characteristics: